Wine Tastings Classes Across America

 Courses, both face-to-face and online, are not for everyone.
 Many people learn best in their own rhythm.
 Many wine-tasting books will help you develop your analytic skills without spending a minute in class.
 If we had to choose just one, we’d go for the best seller, Wine Folly’s The Essential Guide To Wine.
 This colorful book teaches you to taste wine and reveals different grape profiles in an easy-to-understand manner.
 Wine Folly might make wine look simple, but its guidance won’t steer you wrong.

-If you’re lucky enough to live in or close to a winemaking region, you’ll easily find professionals and enthusiasts in your community.
-An excellent way to find wine tasting classes is by enrolling in Airbnb experiences.
-These classes are often personal and insightful, whether you’re planning a trip abroad or indulging in a stay-cation.
+If you’re lucky enough to live in or close to a winemaking region, you’ll quickly find professionals and enthusiasts in your community.
+An excellent way to find wine-tasting classes is by enrolling in Airbnb experiences.
+These wine classes are often personal and insightful, whether you’re planning a trip abroad or indulging in a staycation.

-Wine retailers like Total Wine & More schedule wine tasting classes in their stores regularly.
-This might not be the most academic environment, but the staff and their wine tasters often have a good degree of wine knowledge.
-These experiences are also great ways to try new wines and wine styles you would not typically buy yourself.
+Wine retailers like Total Wine & More regularly schedule wine-tasting classes in their stores.
+This might not be the most academic environment, but the staff and their wine tasters often have good wine knowledge.
+These experiences are also great ways to try new wines and styles you would not typically buy yourself.

 This is by no means an exhaustive list of wine resources.
-There are many ways to polish your wine tasting skills if you have the patience and passion for it.
+There are many ways to polish your wine-tasting skills if you have patience and passion.
 Remember that tasting wine is a social activity, and as long as there are two wine lovers around, there will be plenty of opportunities to taste and learn!